 TWAP in Detail

-TWAP - Time-Weighted Average Price - sounds like something out of a finance textbook, but at its heart, it’s simple.
+TWAP, or Time Weighted Average Price, sounds like something out of a finance textbook, but at its heart, it’s simple.
 Imagine you need to buy 1 million units of EUR/USD.
-If you dump the entire order into the market at once, two things happen:
+If you dump the entire order into the market at once, two things can happen.

-1. The market “sees” your big order and may adjust against you (widening spreads or moving price).
+The market may “see” your big order and adjust against you, either through wider spreads or price movement.

-2. You risk getting a worse average price because your trade eats through the available liquidity.
+You may also risk getting a worse average price because your trade eats through the available liquidity.

 TWAP avoids this problem by slicing your order into equal parts and executing them at regular intervals over a set timeframe.
 It doesn’t care if volume is high or low, or if the market is calm or volatile.
 It just sticks to its clock: trade a little at 10:00, another slice at 10:05, again at 10:10, and so on.